rundherum/pymia/docs/pymia.evaluation.rst

 This package provides an easy way to evaluate the performance of your algorithms.

-We provide an :class:`pymia.evaluation.evaluator.Evaluator` and two writers (:class:`pymia.evaluation.evaluator.CSVEvaluatorWriter`) and (:class:`pymia.evaluation.evaluator.ConsoleEvaluatorWriter`), which can be used with a large amount of metrics (see :mod:`pymia.evaluation.evaluation.metric`).
+We provide an :class:`pymia.evaluation.evaluator.Evaluator` and two writers (:class:`pymia.evaluation.evaluator.CSVEvaluatorWriter` and :class:`pymia.evaluation.evaluator.ConsoleEvaluatorWriter`), which can be used with a large amount of metrics (see :mod:`pymia.evaluation.metric` package).

 Subpackages
 -----------